Arista Company Profile

 Operating leverage signal

-The collected period shows revenue scale and operating-margin expansion, making Arista useful for testing whether networking fabric economics behave differently from compute and manufacturing nodes.
+The multi-year window points to revenue scale and operating-margin expansion, making Arista useful for testing whether networking fabric economics behave differently from compute and manufacturing companies.

 Comparison status